petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/advanced-configuration-of-the-liferay-elasticsearch-connector.md

 In the above URL, `liferay-20116` is the index name.
 Including it indicates that you want to see the mappings that were used to create the index with that name.

-See [here](https://www.elastic.co/guide/en/elasticsearch/reference/8.13/mapping-types.html) for more details on Elasticsearch's field datatypes.
+See [here](https://www.elastic.co/guide/en/elasticsearch/reference/8.13/mapping-types.html) for more details on Elasticsearch's field data types.

 The above example shows how a `fooName` field might be added to Liferay's type mapping.
 Because `fooName` is not an existing property in the mapping, it works fine.
 If you try to override an existing property mapping, index creation fails.
 Instead use the `overrideTypeMappings` setting to override `properties` in the mapping.